 This step generates a journal file.
 The journal file stores basic information such as drive serial number, encryption key, and storage account details.

-Connect our disk drives to the Windows system via SATA connectors.
+Connect your disk drives to the Windows system via SATA connectors.

 Create a single NTFS volume on each drive.
 Assign a drive letter to the volume.
 Do not use mountpoints.

-To import a file: In the following example, the data to copy resides in the F: drive.
+To import a file: In the following example, the data to copy is on the F: drive.
 Your file MyFile1.txt is copied to the root of the MyAzureFileshare1.
-If the MyAzureFileshare1 does not exist, it is created in the Azure Storage account.
+If the MyAzureFileshare1 does not exist, it's created in the Azure Storage account.
 Folder structure is maintained.

-To import a folder: All files and folders under MyFolder2 are recursively copied to fileshare.
+To import a folder: All files and folders under MyFolder2 are recursively copied to the fileshare.
 Folder structure is maintained.
 If you import a file with the same name as an existing file in the destination folder, the imported file will overwrite that file.

 Multiple entries can be made in the same file corresponding to folders or files that are imported.